awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ### Disable Windows automatic update<a name="walkthrough-powershell-enable-windows-update-disable"></a>

-The following command lowers the Windows Update notification level so the system checks for updates but does not automatically update the instance\.
+The following command lowers the Windows Update notification level so the system checks for updates but doesn't automatically update the instance\.

 ```
 $configureWindowsUpdateCommand = Send-SSMCommand `